-Artificial intelligence and algorithms are two areas of computer science that have been developed in separation for many years.
-Only very recently we have been witnessing more and more interactions between these two fields.
-These interactions lead to mutual influence and development of new tools on both sides.
-On one hand, we are witnessing the emergence of machine learning tools and algorithms that have been fully analyzed from theoretical point of view, e.g., approximate nearest neighbor search (NNS).
+Artificial intelligence and algorithms are two areas of computer science that have developed separately for many years.
+Only recently have we observed their increasingly frequent interpenetration, which favors the development of new tools in both fields.
+On the one hand, we are witnessing the emergence of ML algorithm tools that have been fully analyzed from a theoretical point of view, e.g. approximate nearest neighbor search (NNS).
 On the other hand, ML tools enter basic data structures and state-of-the-art approximation algorithms as internal components, resulting in solutions with better practical properties, e.g. indexes.
 These new hybrid structures are called Learned Data Structures (LDS).

 As you can see, data is usually scattered across multiple computers and calculations must be performed in parallel.
 Real-world systems are modeled within the Massively Parallel Computation (MPC) model, in libraries such as MapReduce, Hadoop, Spark or Flume.
-Although various models of parallel computing have been studied for years already.
-MPC comes with a completely new possibilities as well as requirements.
-MPC computations are executed in synchronous rounds, but implementing these rounds on real-world systems takes considerable time.
-One round takes orders of magnitude longer than on classical Cray type system.
-Thus we would like to solve problems, in particular graph problems, in as few rounds as possible.
-With this challenge in mind, this project aims to design methods to break barriers that were impossible to overcome using classical techniques and models.
-More specifically, we are going to work on new algorithmic tools that would improve efficiency of both parallel and non-parallel algorithms used in data science.
+Although various models of parallel computing have been studied for years, MPC offers completely new possibilities and requirements.
+MPC computations are performed in synchronous rounds, but implementing these rounds in real systems takes a long time.
+One round lasts orders of magnitude longer than in the classic Cray system.
+Therefore, we would like to solve problems, especially those related to graphs, in as few rounds as possible.
+We strive to design methods to overcome complexities that could not be overcome using classical techniques and models.
+We will focus on new algorithmic tools that will improve the performance of both parallel and non-parallel algorithms used in data science.